LEARNAcademy/syllabus/js_beginning/03js_functions.md

   Expected outcome -->> "1 dog"

-- Bonus: Make it handle a few collective nouns like "sheep", "geese", "children", "people" and "species"
+- Bonus: Make it handle a few collective nouns like "sheep", "goose", "child", "person" and "species"

 ### EPIC Challenge: Magic8 Ball with HTML
 - As a user I can enter a question and get a random answer to my question.